Mulled Wine

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-A cup of homemade Mulled Wine makes cheeks rosy and warms from the inside out.
+A cup of this homemade Mulled Wine Recipe makes cheeks rosy and warms from the inside out.
 This delicious blend of wine, fruit, and fragrant spices will become your new holiday tradition.

-I love Mulled Wine because it makes the whole house smell absolutely incredible and puts everyone in the Christmas spirit.
-If you’re entertaining, this couldn’t be easier.
-All you need is maybe 5 minutes of prep and a few minutes to cook.
+I love Mulled Wine because it makes the whole house smell absolutely deliciously seasonal and puts everyone in the Christmas spirit.
+If you’re entertaining, a big batch of mulled wine couldn’t be easier.
+All you need is 5 minutes of prep, a few minutes to cook, and a collection of cozy mugs.

 Recipe ingredients